-The undersigned hereby appoints Patrick J. McEnany and Jack Weinstein, and each of them, with full power of substitution, proxies of the undersigned, to attend and vote all the shares of common stock, \$0.001 par value per share, of Catalyst Pharmaceutical Partners, Inc., a Delaware corporation (the "Company") which the undersigned would be entitled to vote at the 2011 Annual Meeting of Stockholders to be held at 9:00 a.m. local time, on May 20, 2011 or any adjournment thereof, according to the number of votes the undersigned would be entitled to vote if personally present upon the matters referred to in this proxy.
+The undersigned hereby appoints Patrick J. McEnany and Alicia Grande, and each of them, with full power of substitution, proxies of the undersigned, to attend and vote all the shares of common stock, \$0.001 par value per share, of Catalyst Pharmaceutical Partners, Inc., a Delaware corporation (the "Company"), which the undersigned would be entitled to vote at the 2012 Annual Meeting of Stockholders to be held at 9:00 a.m. local time, on Friday, June 1, 2012 or any adjournment thereof, according to the number of votes the undersigned would be entitled to vote if personally present upon the matters referred to in this proxy.

 THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR EACH OF THE PROPOSALS.

-1. PROPOSAL ONE - Election of Directors To elect the following persons as Directors of the ne Company: For a one year term Patrick J. McEnany Philip H. Coelho Hubert E. Huckel, M.D.
+1. PROPOSAL ONE - Election of Directors To elect the following persons as Directors of the Company: For a one year term Patrick J. McEnany Philip H. Coelho Hubert E. Huckel, M.D.
 Charles B. O'Keeffe David S. Tierney, M.D.
-Milton J. Wallace FOR ALL NOMINEES except as indicated TITHHOLD AUTHORITY to vote for all nomine in the list above.) es (INSTRUCTION: To withhold authority for an indiv idua l nominee, strike a line through that nominee 2.
-PROPOSAL TWO - To approve an amendme nt to our 2006 Stock Incentive Plan.
-FOR □ AGAINST ABSTAIN 3.
-PROPOSAL THREE - To ratify the selection December 31, 2011. of Grant Thornton LLP as our independent registered p ublic accounting firm for the fiscal year ending FOR □ AGAINST ABSTAIN 4.
-PROPOSAL FOUR - To transact such other b usiness as may properly come before the meeting FOR □ AGAINST ABSTAIN
+Milton J. Wallace FOR ALL NOMINEES except as indicated WITHHOLD AUTHORITY to vote for all nominees (INSTRUCTION: To withhold authority for an individual nominee, strike a line through that nominee's name in the list above.)
+2. PROPOSAL TWO - To approve an amendment to our 2006 Stock Incentive Plan increasing the number of shares of common stock available for issuable under the Plan by 1,000,000 shares (from an aggregate of 2,688,828 shares to an aggregate of 3,688,828 shares).
+FOR 3.
+PROPOSAL THREE - To ratify the selection of Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2012.
+FOR 4.
+PROPOSAL FOUR - To transact such other business as may properly come before the meeting.